 The Requirements Of LOLER

-Alongside the thorough examination of the equipment itself, LOLER requires that all of the lifting equipment is strong and stable enough for its intended use.
+LOLER’s thoroughly examines the equipment itself.
+LOLER also requires that all of the lifting equipment is strong and stable enough for its intended use.
 Additionally, it should be properly maintained through regular inspection and service, and all operators should be sufficiently trained in how to use the equipment.
 Any usage of the equipment should be planned in advance.
 Therefore, taking into account the risks to the carer, the patient, and anyone nearby.

 Routine Hoist Servicing